Frequently Asked Questions

 We provide abortions up to 35 weeks at our clinic in Maryland.
 Please keep in mind that abortions after 28 weeks are done on a case by case basis.

-- We DO NOT allow any purses or bags in our clinics.
+- Purses and bags aren’t allowed for safety reasons.
 You may bring in your phone, wallet, keys, food, drinks, a book or reading device.

 - Wear comfortable clothes (layers, a sports bra, and underwear).